Inpatient and outpatient amputee rehabilitation

 Following inpatient care, patients are discharged to Bryn Mawr Rehab Hospital outpatient services or home care for additional therapy.
 This phase of treatment teaches advanced skills to ensure safety, while achieving the highest level of independence.
 Therapy may continue during wound healing, depending on the patient’s progress.

 Once a patient is ready for a prosthesis, we provide evaluation of wound healing and initial prosthetic fitting, as well as a follow-up for prosthetic maintenance.
-Our team works together to determine the type of prosthesis that will help the patient meet his or her goals.
-Once a prosthesis is fabricated, the patient can return to the clinic to assess the fit and determine whether inpatient or outpatient prosthetic training is most appropriate.
+Our team works together to determine the type of prosthesis that will help meet the patient’s goals.
+Once a prosthesis is made, the patient can return to the clinic to assess the fit and determine whether inpatient or outpatient prosthetic training is most appropriate.

 Initial prosthetic training takes several weeks as patients work toward gaining increased balance and mastering functional skills.
 The goals of this phase include: